Rishabhcodes65536/GENERATIVE_AI/1_Introduction_to_AI/README.md

 **Preface**

 Generative models have become widely popular in recent years.
-If you’re reading this book, you’ve probably interacted with a generative model at some point.
+If you’re reading this file, you’ve probably interacted with a generative model at some point.
 Maybe you’ve used ChatGPT to generate text, used style transfer in apps like Instagram, or seen the deepfake videos that have been making headlines.
 These are all examples of generative models in action!

 **Introduction**
 What exactly is generative modeling?
 The high-level idea is to provide data to a model to train it so afterward it can generate new data that looks similar to the training data.
 For example, if I train a model on a dataset of images of cats, I can then use that model to generate new images of cats that look like they could have come from the original dataset.
 This is a powerful idea, and it has a wide range of applications, from creating novel images and videos to generating text with a specific style.